-While driving our 2018 Wrangler JL in 20-30 degree temperature the steering assist locked up, causing my wife to drive the vehicle off of the road while in a slow sweeping curve.
-After a second or two the steering re-engaged as she was trying to steer back onto the road and she suddenly veered back onto the road.
+While driving our 2018 Wrangler JL in 20-30 degree temperature the steering assists locked up, causing my wife to drive the vehicle off of the road while in a slow sweeping curve.
+After a second or two, the steering re-engaged as she was trying to steer back onto the road and she suddenly veered back onto the road.
 A few seconds later it happened again.
-Fortunately nothing was struck and no one was injured.
+Fortunately, nothing was struck and no one was injured.
 After the vehicle continued to warm up the lockup did not occur again.
 This was 3 weeks ago.

 Two days ago, while starting out driving in mid-30 degree temperatures the steering again locked up for about a second before reengaging.
 All instances occurred after the Jeep was sitting outside in the cold and started for the first time that day.
 Both events occurred within the first 4-5 minutes of driving at speeds in the 45-50mph range while making turns to the wheel.https://www.carcomplaints.com/Jeep/Wrangler/2018/steering/steering.shtml

 While traveling on the highway at speeds of 70mph my steering wheel lost the ability to turn left.
 Felt like I had no power steering to the left side.
 This went on for 10 minutes where I could barely lean left it.
 All of the suddenly the steering wheel corrected itself and the vehicle jumped to the left causing me to almost hit another vehicle.
 The problem went away after it corrected itself and it didn’t come back the remaining day.https://www.carcomplaints.com/Jeep/Wrangler/2018/steering/steering.shtml

 Phew!
 Sounds scary.
 Fortunately, nobody was harmed in the incidents recorded above.